achyuthreddyi/book-store/README.md

 # Bookstore Microservices

-This project consists of three microservices for a bookstore application: `order-service`, `catalog-service`, and `notification-service`.
+This project consists of four microservices for a bookstore application: `order-service`, `catalog-service`, `user-service` and `notification-service`.
 These services work together to provide a complete e-commerce solution for book ordering, catalog management, and customer notifications.

 ## Services Overview